Lào Cai province: Flora and fauna

 Forests account for 2789.07 km, accounting for 43.87% of the province's area, of which 2292.97 km is natural while the remainder is plantation forestry.
-The forests feature 442 species, including various types of birds, insects and frogs.
-The province has a rich forest reserve known for its many species of rare timber plants; some of the well known species are: po mu (fukiena), lat hoa (chukrasia tabularis), and cho chi, apart from many species of medicinal herbs.
+The forests feature 442 species, including types of birds, insects and frogs.
+The province has a forest reserve known for its species of timber plants; some of the species are: po mu (fukiena), lat hoa (chukrasia tabularis), and cho chi, apart from species of medicinal herbs.

 In the Fansipan mountain ranges, vegetation varies with altitude, with elevation above 1500 m retaining the forests.
 In the elevation range of 2500–2800 m, which is the mist area, "elfin forest" is the dominant forest vegetation of "gnarled trees (Tsuga yunanaris)" of less than 8 m height covered with moss.
-Above 2800 m elevation, the mountain range has undersized vegetation with many bamboos and rhododendrons.
+Above 2800 m elevation, the mountain range has bamboos and rhododendrons.

-The Hoang Lien National Park has only 12 km2 of forest left as a result of anthropogenic pressure over centuries.
-Grass, bushes and small trees are seen on the land which are devoid of forests, and large areas are used for cultivation; ginger plantation, as a cash crop is widespread.
+The Hoang Lien National Park has 12 km2 of forest left as a result of anthropogenic pressure over centuries.
+Grass, bushes and trees are seen on the land, and some areas are used for cultivation, including ginger plantation.